Select Page

 Chairman of The Nippon Foundation

-International Executive Board Members (FY2022)
+International Executive Board Members (FY2025)

-(Gdynia Maritime University, Poland)
+(Constanta Maritime University, Romania)

 (Liverpool John Moores University, UK)

-(World Maritime University, Sweden)
+(World Maritime University, IMO)

-Mitsuyuki UNNO, Executive Director
+Mitsuyuki Unno, Executive Director

 (The Nippon Foundation)

-Takeshi NAKAZAWA, Executive Director
+Takeshi Nakazawa, Executive Director

 (International Association of Maritime Universities)